Akihabara is the otaku capital of Japan and is a great place to spend a few hours — whether you’re into anime or not.

 M’s is probably one of the most well-known stores in Akihabara (though no one will admit to knowing anything about it).
-Famous for its sexy costumes, sex toys, blow-up dolls, vast porn collection, and many other “inappropriate” goodies, M’s has made a name for itself in the area.
+It’s famous for sexy costumes, sex toys, blow-up dolls, a vast porn collection, and many other “inappropriate” goodies.
 Their prices are fairly reasonable — and looking is always free.
 Note that you must be 18 years of age to enter the store, and you are expressly prohibited from taking pictures inside.

 M's Pop Life Adult Department Store

-The game center near the Akihabara Electric Town Exit of the station is a great place to watch hardcore gamers working their magic on arcade machines.
+The row of game centers near the Akihabara Electric Town Exit of the station is a great place to watch hardcore gamers working their magic on arcade machines.
 Think racing, drumming, Dance Dance Revolution, and much more.
 There are always lines for the UFO catchers, some of which are set to be “easier” on certain days.
 If you feel like parting with a few coins, there’s nothing stopping you from trying to scoop a plushie toy yourself.
+We recommend GiGO (formerly SEGA) Akihabara buildings 1 and 3.

-Akihabara was once famous for its cheap electric goods.
-Although the dynamic of the place has shifted over the years, there are still lots of stalls selling discounted electronics.
-Sometimes they have bins of marked-down items; it’s always fun digging through them to see what’s on offer (and then figure out whether it’s still even in use).
+Akihabara was once most famous for its cheap electric goods — SIM cards, LED lights, camera parts, you name it.
+Although the dynamic of the place has shifted over the years, there are still lots of stalls and mega shops like Yodobashi Camera selling discounted electronics.
+Sometimes they have bins of marked-down items; it’s always fun digging through them to see what’s on offer (and then figuring out whether it’s still even in use).

 4. Pop into the anime shops

-Visiting the anime shops in Akihabara is one of our favorite things to do.
-They have everything from body pillows to key chains, school folders, and cosplay costumes.
+Visiting the anime and manga shops in Akihabara is one of our favorite things to do.
+They have everything from body pillows to key chains, school folders to cosplay costumes.
 The larger the shop, the higher the possibility they will have paraphernalia from your favorite manga or anime.
 If you’ve watched it, they probably have it.

 Wherever you go, to be safe, we recommend leaving your wallet with a trusted friend.
 All of these places can make you realize that you have always needed that expensive Evangelion tablecloth/figurine/entire collection of you-name-it.